Classic from scratch strawberry pie made with fresh summer strawberries and an all-butter two crust pie dough

 Second, work quickly!
 Overworking, over-kneading, or over-rolling stresses out the dough.
 Too much agitation will result in a rubbery or tough pie dough.

 This strawberry pie is best made with fresh strawberries.
-However, in a pinch, frozen strawberries will work.
+I cannot guarantee the same results with frozen strawberries.

 Keep in mind that frozen strawberries will expel more moisture than fresh strawberries.
 As such, you may have to add additional cornstarch to the mixture.